526avijitgupta/gokarna/exampleSite/content/posts/theme-documentation-advanced.md

 ## Custom Comment HTML

-Here you can add custom HTML for comments at the end of every post.
-By default, its in a `<div>` with an id of `comment-section`
+Similar to custom head and footer HTML, you can add custom HTML for comments at the end of every post.
+Its in a `<div>` with the id `comments` which can be then customized with your external CSS.

+The purpose of this is to freely use any comments platform of your choosing

 ### For example
 ```toml